jupyter-on-openshift/jupyterhub-quickstart/README.md

 Allocating Persistent Storage to Users
 --------------------------------------

-When a notebook instance is created and a user creates their own notebooks, or makes changes to notebooks pulled in through an S2I build, if the instance is stopped they will loose any work they have done.
+When a notebook instance is created and a user creates their own notebooks if the instance is stopped they will loose any work they have done.

 To avoid this, you can configure JupyterHub to make a persistent volume claim and mount storage into the containers when a notebook instance is run.